lhorie/wu-template/README.md

 - collection binding: to bind an array or object to a template variable, the variable must appear as an attribute name on an HTML element, e.g. `<div :collection:></div>`.

-  Binding anything that is not either an array or an object as an HTML attribute will cause errors.
-Likewise, binding collections anywhere else yields undefined behavior.
+  Binding anything that is not either an array or an object as an HTML attribute will cause the variable binding to be ignored.
+Binding collections anywhere else yields undefined behavior.

   Note that variable names for collection bindings must conform to [XML attribute name rules](http://razzed.com/2009/01/30/valid-characters-in-attribute-names-in-htmlxml/) (e.g., `:book-list:` is valid, `:books+magazines:` is not).

-- scalar binding: aka printable values (strings, numbers, included templates, etc) can appear mostly anywhere else in a template, except as tag names.
+- scalar binding: aka printable values (strings, numbers, included templates, etc) can appear as attribute values and within DOM text nodes.

-- hook binding: much like collection bindings, hooks must appear as attributes on HTML elements, e.g. `<div :else:></div>`.
+- hook binding: much like collection bindings, hooks must appear as attribute names on HTML elements, e.g. `<div :else:></div>`.